Get to Know Our Team

 Outside of class, Caroline is involved in Columbia UNA-USA as its Secretary and also can be found working shifts at St. Paul's Chapel.
 In her free time, she enjoys going to the gym, exploring Central Park, and experiencing all the city offers.

 In her first position on the student council, she is excited to support the VP of Communications, Oliver, and looks forward to increasing student access to the GSSC members and information!

 Get To Know Bruce

-He has previously interned for the laboratories of Veolia Water Technologies in the processes of providing potable water for humanitarian emergencies and worked for Rotary International for which he organized fundraisers that were able to fund the rural electrification and structural transformation of multiple schools and villages in Mali, Togo, and Burkina Faso.
-He believes that it is up to us to speak for those whose voices are not being heard and that we each have a role to play in reducing the inequalities we witness in the environments in which we evolve.
-We have to be conscious of the impact that we have on people and on society, and take action in the direction that will help better the lives of others around us and for the generations to come.
+Before joining the military, Bruce worked in the laboratories of Veolia Water Technologies, focusing on the provision of drinking water in humanitarian emergencies.
+He also worked for Rotary International, organizing fundraising to support rural electrification and the structural transformation of schools and villages in Burkina Faso, Mali, and Togo.
+Bruce strongly believes that we must speak up for those whose voices are not heard and that we each have a role to play in reducing the inequalities we witness, remaining conscious of the impact that we have on people and on society.